- Grants Promote Nonprofit Feedback Resources

 Indian Land Tenure Foundation

 The Indian Land Tenure Foundation is a national, community-based organization serving American Indian nations and people in the recovery and control of their rightful homelands.
 The Foundation provides grants to nonprofit organizations, tribal governments, state and local government agencies, and educational institutions that are working in the following strategic program areas: education, cultural awareness, economic opportunity, and legal reform.
 Letters of inquiry are accepted throughout the year.
-Visit the Foundation’s website to learn more about the funding guidelines for each program area.

 - Grants Promote Social Justice and Environmental Protection Programs Worldwide